Methane and climate change – Why are cows to blame?

 What can I do to reduce emissions of methane and other greenhouse gases?

-In Europe there is a system called [EU emissions trading]/de/post/emissionshandel-erklaert).
+In Europe there is a system called [EU emissions trading]/de/blog/emissionshandel-erklaert).
 All large companies that emit greenhouse gases have to participate in EU emissions trading.
 We at ForTomorrow are also taking part and have and have come up with a novel idea.
 By using ForTomorrow to buy emission rights from EU emissions trading, they are no longer available to be used by industry, i.e. we buy these emission rights, cancelling them in the process.

 In this way, large companies that emit greenhouse gases will have no choice but to reduce their emissions.
 And you can get involved.
 If you join us in [buying and cancelling EU emission rights]/de/emissionsrechte), you can force industry to emit fewer greenhouse gases.